yoctoproject/poky/documentation/ref-manual/variables.rst

    :term:`KERNEL_VERSION`
       Specifies the version of the kernel as extracted from ``version.h`` or ``utsrelease.h`` within the kernel sources.
-Effects of setting this variable do not take affect until the kernel has been configured.
+Effects of setting this variable do not take effect until the kernel has been configured.
 Consequently, attempting to refer to this variable in contexts prior to configuration will not work.